SNAPSHOT-Russia's war on Ukraine latest: Zelenskiy in Germany after meeting pope | Law-Order

 - Ukraine

-Ukrainian President Volodymyr Zelenskiy was in Germany early on Sunday as he seeks to shore up support from key allies against Russia's invasion of his country.
-"Already in Berlin," Zelenskiy tweeted after arriving from Italy, where he asked Pope Francis to back Kyiv's peace plan got promises from Italy's leaders of full military and financial backing for Ukraine, as well as support for Ukraine's EU membership bid.

-FIGHTING * Ukrainian troops are advancing in two directions in the eastern city of Bakhmut, but the situation in the city centre is more complicated, deputy defence minister Hanna Malyar said on Saturday.
+Zelenskiy arrived in Berlin from Rome, where he met separately on Saturday with Italian Prime Minister Giorgia Meloni and Pope Francis.
+The pope indicated that the Vatican would help in the repatriation of Ukrainian children taken by Russians.
+FIGHTING

-* As the Eurovision song contest was underway in Britain on Saturday, Russian missiles hit the western Ukrainian city of Ternopil, home to the electro-pop duo Tvorchi, this year's contestants from Ukraine.
-The contest was held in Liverpool because Ukraine, last year's winners, could not host it due to the war. * Reuters could not verify the battlefield reports.
+* Ukrainian forces intercepted and destroyed three missiles and 25 drones overnight in the latest aerial attack on the country since the beginning of May, Ukraine's air force said on Sunday. * As the Eurovision song contest was underway in Britain late on Saturday, Russian missiles hit the western Ukrainian city of Ternopil, which is home to the electro-pop duo Tvorchi, this year's contestants from Ukraine, local authorities said.

+* Ukrainian troops are advancing in two directions in the eastern city of Bakhmut, but the situation in the city centre is more complicated, deputy defence minister Hanna Malyar said on Saturday. * The Russian news outlet Kommersant reported that two Russian fighter jets and two military helicopters had been shot down on Saturday close to the Ukrainian border, in what would be a spectacular coup for Kyiv if confirmed.

+* Russia's Defence Ministry said on Saturday that Ukrainian aircraft had struck two industrial sites in the Russian-held city of Luhansk in eastern Ukraine with Storm Shadow long-range cruise missiles supplied by Britain. * Reuters could not verify the battlefield reports.

+DIPLOMACY, ECONOMY * The Group of Seven (G7) industrial powers and the EU will ban Russian gas imports on routes where Moscow has cut supplies, the Financial Times reported on Sunday.

-DIPLOMACY, ECONOMY * Germany on Saturday announced 2.7 billion euro ($3.0 billion) of military aid to Ukraine, its biggest such package since Russia's invasion, and pledged further support for Kyiv for as long as necessary.
+* British Prime Minister Rishi Sunak will push other global leaders to pledge more support for Ukraine when he attends international summits next week, his office said on Saturday. * Germany announced 2.7 billion euro ($3.0 billion) of military aid to Ukraine on Saturday, its biggest such package since Russia's invasion, and pledged further support for Kyiv for as long as necessary.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)